Robin Sloan

 This is a rich edition, so let’s get to it.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in March 2024.
 You can sign up to receive future editions using the form at the bottom of the page.

 As usual, this newsletter has a few distinct parts.
 Here’s what’s ahead: